Lender Code of Conduct

 The university excludes from its lender list any lender that has an agreement to sell its loans to another lender and does not disclose this fact.

 Susquehanna requires lenders to identify themselves to students and parents as representatives of their companies.
 Susquehanna does not allow any employee of a lender to work in or provide staffing assistance to the Office of Financial Aid.

 Preferred Lender List Selection Process

 Federal loan regulations, set by the Department of Education, require a school that chooses to provide a Recommended Lender List to borrowers to disclose their method of selecting the lenders included on their list of suggested lenders.
-This guide is to provide information to borrowers about the method Susquehanna University's Financial Aid Office used to create the 2015-2016 Recommended Lender List.
+This guide is to provide information to borrowers about the method Susquehanna University’s Financial Aid Office used to create the Preferred Lender List.

 According to Section 682.212 of the Federal Register, published by the Department of Education, “A school may, at its option, make available a list of recommended or suggested lenders, in print or any other medium or form, for use by the school’s students or their parents, provided such list:

 - Is not used to deny or otherwise impede a borrower’s choice of lender

 - Does not contain fewer than three lenders that are not affiliated with each other and that will make loans to borrowers or students attending the school

 - Does not include lenders that have offered, or have offered in response to a solicitation by the school, financial or other benefits to the school in exchange for inclusion on the list or any promise that a certain number of loan applications will be sent to the lender by the school or its students” (U.S. Department of Education, 2007).

 Provides a comparison of selected lenders in relatively consistent terms, reducing confusion and assisting borrowers and their families in making the best-informed decisions.